UTSC-CSCC01-Software-Engineering-I/term-group-project-c01s25-project-my-dormstore/doc/sprint2/RPM.md

 - **Account Settings Management**
   - Users can view and edit their email and password from the profile
   - Ensures users can maintain secure and up-to-date contact information.
+- **Save Cart for Later**
+  - Enables guest users to save their carts and students to check out later.
 - **Order Tracking**
   - Students can enter their order number and email/phone to view order status.
 - **Streamlined Checkout**